Learn how to leverage your network during a job search without begging for favors.

 Q: What is the best way to contact connections and ask them for an informational interview without making it sound like you need a favor?
 Most people think that the person just wants a job, so they do not reply. —M.R., Claremont, CA

-A: I am a big fan of conducting informational interviews as part of any job seeker’s networking strategy, especially if you’re new to the job market or considering a transition to a new field or industry.
+A: I am a big fan of conducting informational interviews as part of any job seeker’s networking strategy, especially if you’re new to the job market or considering a career transition to a new field or industry.

 They are a great way to grow your connections, promote your personal brand, learn about the job market in your targeted field and uncover unpublished job leads.